 - Agents looking up details of any asset in the organization via EZOfficeInventory for outstanding Zendesk tickets.
 Users creating Zendesk tickets from EZOfficeInventory.

 - Logging EZOfficeInventory services and maintenance events in Zendesk to be assigned to the maintenance team.

 The installation works both ways, that is if you install EZOfficeInventory from Zendesk or vice versa.
-However, we recommend installing Zendesk from your EZOfficeInventory account, as it eliminates the risk of human error.
+However, we recommend installing Zendesk from your EZOfficeInventory account, as this eliminates the risk of human error.

-You need both a Zendesk and an EZOfficeInventory account for this.
-Sign into both these accounts, and then:
+You need both Zendesk and EZOfficeInventory accounts for this.
+Sign into both of these, and then:

 3) Once you’ve entered the subdomain here, press the Connect button.
 We’ll take care of the rest.